Electoral Count Act: Procedures for joint session

 Under Section 4, Congress is required to be in session on January 6 following the election to count the votes, although this date can be changed by law.
 Due to the 20th Amendment, the joint session is conducted by the new Congress whose term begins on January 3, rather than the outgoing lame-duck Congress.
 The Senate and House must meet in the House Chamber at "1 o'clock in the afternoon" on January 6, and the president of the Senate – the sitting vice president of the United States – is the presiding officer.
 Section 7 specifies the seating arrangements in the House chamber.

 Two tellers must be "previously appointed" by the Senate and two tellers by the House of Representatives.
 The president of the Senate must open all the "certificates" and "papers purporting to be certificates" of the electoral votes, and hand them to the four tellers as they are opened.
 The certificates and papers must be "opened, presented, and acted upon in the alphabetical order of the States, beginning with the letter A." The tellers, "having read the [papers] in the presence and hearing of the two Houses," must "make a list of the votes as they shall appear from the ... certificates."

 If there are any objections to the returns from any state (see Substantive counting rules below), they must be resolved before the process can continue to the next state: "No votes or papers from any other State shall be acted upon until the objections previously made to the votes or papers from any State shall have been finally disposed of."
 For an objection to be considered and voted on, it must be in writing and made by at least one representative and one senator.
 This has happened only four times.
 The first time was in 1969, with an objection to a faithless elector in North Carolina.
 The second was on January 6, 2005, with a formal challenge to Ohio's electoral votes.
 Two objections were made at the 2021 United States Electoral College vote count.
 On January 6, 2021, an objection was made to Arizona's electoral votes by Representative Paul Gosar and Senator Ted Cruz, and on January 7, an objection was made to Pennsylvania's electoral votes by Representative Scott Perry and Senator Joshua Hawley.
-In 2022 the requirement was raised to require signatures from one-fifth of the members of each chamber.
+In 2022, with the passage of the Electoral Count Reform and Presidential Transition Improvement Act of 2022, the requirement was raised to require signatures from one-fifth of the members of each chamber.